resourceguru/api-docs/endpoints/resources.md

 ## Update a Resource
 * `PUT /v1/:subdomain/resources/:id` will update the Resource from the given parameters and return the JSON representation of the updated Resource.
-If teh user does not have access to update the project, you'll see `403 Forbidden`.
+If the user does not have access to update the project, you'll see `403 Forbidden`.

 You can not change the type of a resource in the Update action.